Traditional Belgian Food in Brussels: 17 Must-Eats!

 The cuisine served is traditional Belgian and international dishes at reasonable prices.

-Additionally, the menu changes according to the seasons so you can get something new everytime you visit.
+Additionally, the menu changes according to the seasons, so you can get something new every time you visit.

-It is basically raw meat seasoned with several spices, vinegar, eggs, onions, a pinch of garlic, capers, Tabasco, mayonnaise.
+I went for the Filet Américain, which is a must when you visit Belgium.
+It is basically raw meat seasoned with several spices, vinegar, eggs, onions, a pinch of garlic, capers, Tabasco, and mayonnaise.

-There is no fixed Filet Américain recipe and it can be seasoned to everybody’s liking.
+There is no fixed Filet Américain recipe, and it can be seasoned to everybody’s liking.

 Enjoy a glass of cava while allowing your thoughts to fly away over Brussels’ sky.